-For services that are covered by Community Health Choice HMO D-SNP but are not covered by Medicare Part A or B: Community Health Choice HMO D-SNP will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Community Health Choice (HMO D-SNP) but are not covered by Medicare Part A or B: Community Health Choice (HMO D-SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.

-For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
+If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
+Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).

 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.